must-Zeus0036/Testing/README.md

 :pig: Pig Dice Game :pig:

-This is a Python implementation of the Pig Dice game.
+This is a Python implementation of the Pig Dice game :crown:

 :game_die: How to Play :game_die: